 Right.

-So I've been a listener of your show ever since my dad introduced when he first got your book the way things ought to be, and my dad would uh take your take your TV show.
+So I've been a listener of your show ever since my dad introduced when he first got your book, The Way Things Ought to Be.

 He'd have to find it like at midnight in our local Chicago area when I was growing up.

-So uh we my dad grew, you know, uh raised us well, you know, with Republican ideals about uh self-reliance and not taking anything from the government.
+So my dad grew, you know, raised us well, you know, with Republican ideals about self-reliance and not taking anything from the government.

-And uh I live out here in California now, and a lot of people out here have that mentality that they uh want to get something from the government.
+And I live out here in California now, and a lot of people out here have that mentality that they want to get something from the government.

-But I primarily called to talk to you about the latest Apple products and about how uh tech here, because I work in the tech industry, I don't work for Apple, but I work for a test and measurement company that's just right down the street from Apple, and they come to us as well as Google coming to us saying how do we test our latest equipment before we get it onto the shelf?
+But I primarily called to talk to you about the latest Apple products and about how tech here, because I work in the tech industry, I don't work for Apple, but I work for a test and measurement company that's just right down the street from Apple.

 Right.